bkirsh99/genomeLabel/README.md

 	The minimum requirements to run the script are the region, biotype, and path to liftOver.

-	The available <command(s)> are: "--makeLabels," "--makeTracks," and "--getStats."
+	The available <command(s)> are: "--makeHub" and "--getStats."

-        Additional filter arguments can be passed alongside different commands for added specificity.
-For "--makeLabels" and "--makeTracks," these correspond to "--             repeat," "--regulator," and "--felement."
+        Additional filter arguments can be passed alongside different commands for added specificity, including "--repeat," "--regulator," and "--felement."
 They must be comma-separated and either enclosed within double-quotes, where whitespace is allowed, or listed subsequently without whitespace in between commas.

 	ACCEPTABLE:       --regulator "GATA1,CTCF,     SOX2"
                           --regulator GATA1,CTCF,SOX2
         UNACCEPTABLE:     --regulator GATA1, CTCF, SOX2

-	For "--getStats", filters (or "options") are followed immediately after the <command> in a comma-separated fashion, as described above.
-They specify the type and relativity of               statistics to be computed.
-These include:
+	The "--getStats" option can only be used on the results file(s) created by the GIGGLE search engine.
+The arguments are followed immediately after the <command> in a comma-separated fashion, as described above.
+They specify the path to the results file(s), as well as the variables to summarize and plot.
+Arguments and sample calls include:

       genes                          A list of the genes and their respective transcripts contained in the input region. cvgAbs                         The fraction of distinct bases from the input region covered by each major feature (exon, intron, intergenic, promoter, repetitive element, functional element, and cis-regulatory module).